 For more hotels in New York, check out our other article here: Best hotels & hostels in New York

-How to get in New York?
+How to get to New York?

 By plane: The best way to enter New York is by plane if you travel overseas.
 There are many flights a day from all over the world arriving in one of the three major airports, JFK, EWR or LGA.
 We flew from Brussels to JFK with Brussels Airlines.